Forest Information

 Big Mountain, north of Whitefish and near the recreational vehicle (RV) and motorhome-friendlyTally Lake campground, is known in the winter for excellent downhill skiing.
 But when summer arrives, Big Mountain offers a variety of activities on its slopes.
 The popular interpretive nature trail known as Danny On Trail winds its way up the mountain to Big Mountain Summit.
 This trail gives insight to the flora, fauna, and geology of the area.
 On the way to the Summit, hikers are treated to spectacular views of Glacier National Park, Swan Range, Great Bear Wilderness, and a collection of lakes, streams and rivers in the valley below.

-Besides the magnificent vistas found along the Danny On trail, the hike ends at the Big Mountain Summit Environmental Education Center (also accessible via a chair lift).
+Besides the magnificent vistas found along the Danny On trail, the hike ends at the Big Mountain Summit Nature Center (also accessible via a chair lift).
 An interactive center, visitors are encouraged to participate in the various exhibits.
 The Swan Lake Ecosystem Management and Learning Center is similar to Big Mountain's but focuses on the Lake area.
 Both Centers, designed for seniors and the young, are must places to visit.
 Volunteers at the Centers answer questions and offer information about the Flathead National Forest, its history, flora, fauna, and geology.

 The Flathead National Forest boasts 219 miles of Wild and Scenic rivers.
 Among these are the North, Middle, and South forks of the Flathead River.
 On the three forks, floaters will find opportunities ranging from a leisure float on the lazy North Fork of the Flathead River to the challenges of Middle Fork of the Flathead, "Montana's wildest river."
 For more information, maps, and outfitters, contact the Flathead National Forest's Supervisor Office.